 TEST RESULTS: Run the test to see the pictured X-Arcade™ respond to your button presses and joystick movements.
 If the X-Arcade™ does not respond in the test at all, click here to verify proper connection.
 If a single button or direction is sticking or does not work click here for more help.

 TANKSTICK/TRACKBALL: The Trackball and trackball/mouse buttons do not get tested in this program as it simply acts like a mouse, moving your cursor on screen.
 There are 2 sets of pinball buttons on the Tankstick, the two closest to you are keyboard keys and should show they are working in the test program, but the two furthest from you are mouse buttons that won't show up in the test program.
 The back left is mouse left-click, the back right is right-click.

 OTHER WAYS TO TEST:

-In any Operating System you can also simply use a word editor to test that the X-Arcade™ types the functions shown on the default Mode1 button layout.
+In any Operating System you can also simply use a word editor (such as Notepad) to test that the X-Arcade™ types the functions shown on the default Mode1 button layout.
 Note that some of the buttons are set to CRTL, ALT, and SHIFT, these buttons will not type anything.